lengjingzju/cbuild/README.md

     * The script analyzes the DEPS-statement of all packages and automatically generates the compilation chain of all packages
         * All packages are compiled individually, and users can enter the package folder and enter `make` to compile
     * Supports managed Kconfig or managing Kconfig by itself.
-        * The managed Kconfig must be placed in the same directory as the DEPS-statement file.
+        * The managed Kconfig must be placed in the same directory as the DEPS-statement file
         * There is no need to manually specify the parent-child inclusion relationship, the script automatically analyzes and assembles it
 * Yocto Build Framework:
     * The compilation scripts of the applications and drivers are composed of `Makefile + Recipe`